v-research/lastchat/README.md

 ### Echo in IT Colors
 What if we want to add some color to our hello world?
-You can tell echo to color its ouput by adding acolor code to the string you echo.
+You can tell echo to color its output by adding color codes to the string you echo.
 Here are some colors:
 ```
 \e[0m #color default